-Truly, this is complete and successful recovery—a journey that depends on these three vital spiritual principles of hope, faith and love.
+Truly, this is complete and successful recovery—a journey that depends on these three vital spiritual principles of hope, faith, and love.
 Understanding nearly half a dozen ways in which your recovery relies on them can assist you in implementing them into your daily practice of this new normal.

 Hope Is a Mainstay

 It truly is the foundation of recovery.
 In fact, it is all too often an individual’s or family’s last hope when all else—moderation, self-help books, brief periods of abstinence, changing geographical locations, etc.—seemingly fails.
-Treatment and recovery are hope for a new life and, in some cases, the hope of living for the first time.
+Treatment and recovery provide hope for a new life and, in some cases, the hope of living for the first time.

-Faith, Hope, Love and Recovery Begin Within
+Faith, Hope, Love, and Recovery Begin Within

 Of course, upon entering into recovery, one begins to realize that external factors do not determine or control our choices.
 In fact, we begin to note that not even the treatment program, therapists or other helping professionals are responsible for our success in recovery.
 It is us who decide when we are ready for successful recovery, and that typically happens when we decide to have faith in ourselves to do what it takes, hope that we are not a lost cause and love for ourselves enough to take that first step.
-So, just as faith, hope and love resides and begins within, so does our recovery.
+So, just as faith, hope, and love resides and begins within, so does our recovery.

 Faith Moves Mountains